numberoverzero/bottom/README.markdown

 * Bottom follows semver for its **public** API.

   * Currently, `Client` is the only public member of bottom.
-  * IRC replies/codes which are not yet implemented may be added at any time, and will correspond to a patch.
-The contract of the `@on` method does not change - this is only an expansion of legal inputs.
+  * IRC replies/codes which are not yet implemented may be added at any time, and will correspond to a patch - the function contract of `@on` method does not change.
-  * You should not rely on the api of any internal methods staying the same between minor versions.
+  * You should not rely on the internal api staying the same between minor versions.
   * Over time, private apis may be raised to become public.
 The reverse will never occur.

 * There are a number of changes from RFC2812 - none should noticeably change how you interact with a standard IRC server.
 For specific adjustments, see the notes section of each command in [`Supported Commands`](#supported-commands).
 Please note that the `target` parameter will be added to commands that are currently missing it before 1.0.0.